pacman82/odbc-api/Readme.md

 ## State

-Currently this libray enables you to efficiently query data and retrieve the results in blocks rather than line row by row, making efficient use of how odbc manages and bind buffers.
+Currently this library enables you to efficiently query data and retrieve the results in blocks rather than line row by row, making efficient use of how odbc manages and bind buffers.
 This is as far as I know the only ODBC rust wrapper which does this.